 FDA and Genentech in a staredown – Last year, Genentech caused a ruckus by restricting distribution of its Avastin med to compounding pharmacies, which were repackaging and selling the drug to opthalmologists for treating wet macular degeneration.
 Unlike Avastin, Genentech’s similar, but newer Lucentis was approved to treat the malady, but at $2,000 a dose will cost about 40 times as much…more

 Cancer drug Gleevec may help with strokes?
-Very cool – A highly effective leukemia pill may reduce complications and boost the effectiveness of a treatment for the moreof stroke, an international team of researchers said on Sunday.
-Studies in mice showed giving Gleevec or imatinib, a drug made by , significantly reduced bleeding in the brain associated with the clot-busting drug known as or tPA…
+Very cool – A highly effective leukemia pill may reduce complications and boost the effectiveness of a treatment for the most common type of stroke, an international team of researchers said on Sunday.
+Studies in mice showed giving Gleevec or imatinib, a drug made by Novartis AG, significantly reduced bleeding in the brain associated with the clot-busting drug known as tissue plasminogen activator or tPA…more